mautic/mautic-documentation/pages/27.Marketplace/default.en.md

 - Notifications about new versions and security vulnerabilities that identified,
 - Support also theme installations and updates.

+## How to get your plugin listed on the Mautic Marketplace

+Please review the resources on the [Developer Documentation][dev-docs] for more information.

 [mautic-4.2]: <https://github.com/mautic/mautic/releases/tag/4.2.0>
 [mautic-marketplace-blog]: <https://www.mautic.org/blog/community/feature-highlight-mautic-marketplace>
 [dev-docs]: <https://developer.mautic.org/#marketplace>